ivanov-ivo/BarberShop/docs/USER_GUIDE.md

 #### Editing Existing Barbers

 1. **Select Barber**
-   - Click "Edit" next to barber name
+   - Click "Edit" next to barberDatabaseEntity name
    - Or use the edit form in admin panel

 2. **Modify Information**